Coolangatta

 In terms of cultural diversity, Coolangatta records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Coolangatta's cultural diversity aligns with its broader region, with 82.5% being citizens, 77.4% born in Australia, and 90.7% speaking English only at home.
-Christianity is the predominant religion in Coolangatta, comprising 49.5% of residents.
-Notably, Judaism has a higher representation in Coolangatta compared to the rest of Queensland, with 0.2% versus 0.1%.
+Coolangatta's cultural diversity aligns with the broader regional average, as indicated by its population statistics: 82.5% are citizens, 77.4% were born in Australia, and 90.7% speak English only at home.
+Christianity is the predominant religion in Coolangatta, accounting for 49.5% of the population.
+Notably, Judaism is overrepresented in Coolangatta compared to the rest of Queensland, with 0.2% versus 0.1%.

 Frequently Asked Questions - Diversity